cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 ## State machines

-A blockchain is a replicated state machine its core.
+A blockchain is a replicated state machine at its core.
 A **state machine** is a computer science concept, in which a machine can have multiple states but only one state at a time.
 And there is a state transition process or a set of defined processes, which are the only way the state changes from the old state (`S`) to a new state (`S'`).

 <H5PComponent :contents="['/h5p/M2-architecture-statemachines-HS']"></H5PComponent>